victorrgez/ReinforcementLearning/README.md

 ## 6. Extra environments.

-I might add some extra environments here but without fully trained agents given that most of these complex challenges would take days or even weeks to try each hyperameters configuration on my CPU.
+Some additional environments might be added in this section.
+However, they will not have fully-trained agents given that most of these complex challenges would mean days or even weeks running in order to try each hyperameter configuration on a CPU.

 Pong (from ram).
 The input consists of 128 bytes and the output is discrete: Up or Down.